jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

  Dan flew the airplane.
 (Dan flew what?
 Dan flew the airplane.
 Airplane is the direct object.
 Flew is a transitive verb.)
  Fred drove the kids to school.
 (Fred drove whom?
 Fred drove the kids.
-Kids acts as the direct object for the transitive verb drove .)
+Kids acts as the direct object for the transitive verb drove.)
 ```
 For more help with transitive and intransitive verbs:
 https://www.youtube.com/watch?v=_1FL05uW4Fg (Video on Transitive and Intransitive